 SME assessable income is income derived from, or from the disposal of, an SME investment and includes amounts that would otherwise be capital gains.
-An SME investment is an investment that is not an unregulated investment.
-An unregulated investment is an investment by way of a loan to, deposit with or debenture of a bank, or a deposit with an authorised money market dealer.
+An SME investment is not an unregulated investment which is an investment by way of a loan to, deposit with or debenture of a bank, or a deposit with an authorised money market dealer.